docs

 - Liability and no-fault insurance: a third party is responsible for the incident

-Billing Medicare as primary when MSP applies is not just a denial — it is a recoverable overpayment.
+Billing Medicare as primary when MSP applies is not just a denial.
+It is a recoverable overpayment.
 CMS can demand repayment within 60 days of a settlement or payment, and civil money penalties for MSP reporting failures can reach $1,000 per day per record.
-As of 2026, CMS is auditing 250 MSP records per quarter, a meaningful enforcement escalation from prior years.
+As of 2026, CMS is auditing 250 MSP records per quarter, up sharply from prior years.

-The most common COB failure modes in practice are: the patient has changed employers mid-year and the prior group plan is still on file; both parents' employer plans cover a child but registration captured only one; Medicare is primary on a claim where MSP rules make it secondary because the employer has only 18 employees (under the 20-employee threshold); and secondary claims are submitted without the primary payer's EOB attached, which causes the secondary to deny without even reviewing the claim.
+The most common COB failure modes: the patient changed employers mid-year and the prior group plan is still on file; both parents' employer plans cover a child but registration captured only one; Medicare is billed primary where MSP makes it secondary because the employer has only 18 employees (under the 20-employee threshold); and secondary claims go out without the primary payer's EOB attached, so the secondary denies without reviewing the claim.

-COB workflows that work well maintain a structured COB questionnaire at registration, enforce coverage effective dates so a terminated plan cannot silently remain primary, and create an aging queue for secondary submissions so that COB delays do not quietly push secondary claims past timely filing deadlines.
+COB workflows that work maintain a structured questionnaire at registration, enforce coverage effective dates so a terminated plan cannot silently stay primary, and run an aging queue for secondary submissions so COB delays do not push secondary claims past timely filing.

 Common eligibility-related denials and how to prevent them

-These four CARC codes account for most of the eligibility and COB denial volume that billing companies manage.
-Each has a distinct cause and a distinct prevention pathway.
+These four CARC codes account for most eligibility and COB denial volume billing companies manage.
+Each has a distinct cause and a distinct prevention path.

 | CARC | Official description | What it actually means | Prevention |